bruvellu/cephalic-furrow/3-text/furrow.md

 fails to invaginate and no indentation is visible in the lateral surface in Stages 6 and 7a ({@fig:ectopic}A).
 In the subsequent Stages 7b and 8, however, we observe the formation of epithelial folds in the head--trunk region of *btd* and *eve* mutant embryos ({@fig:ectopic}A, Video 1 and 2).
 These folds appear soon after the appearance of the mitotic domains on the head region in Stage 7b and becoming notable in Stage 8.
 Unlike the cephalic furrow, however, these late folds have an even shorter existence, folding and unfolding in a span of 20 min ({@fig:ectopic}A).

 <!--TODO: How long does the cephalic and ectopic lasts (get numbers)-->
 <!--TODO: Insert mid-paragraph above note about initiator cells in btd?-->

-@Vincent1997-fa described the formation of a late fold in *eve* mutants but not in *btd* mutants, even though it has been depicted in *btd* embryos in later works [see Figure 8F in @Blankenship2001-tm and Figure S5B in @Eritano2020-mi].
+@Vincent1997-fa described the formation of a late fold in *eve* mutants but not in *btd* mutants, even though it has been depicted in *btd* embryos in later works [see Figure 8F in @Blankenship2001-tm; and Figure S5B in
-These folds do not seem to form via the cephalic furrow program, but but their developmental origin and the processes underlying their formation has remained unanswered.
+@Eritano2020-mi].
+These folds do not seem to form via the cephalic furrow program, but their developmental origin and the processes underlying their formation has remained unanswered.
 The fact that both *btd* and *eve* embryos invariably form late folds raised the question whether this folding is associated with the absence of the cephalic furrow in these embryos.
 We thus characterize the formation of ectopic folds in *btd* and *eve* mutants to understand the processes driving these folding events at the head--trunk interface.

 <!--Ectopic fold shape, dynamics and size-->
 <!--TODO: Include tortuosity of dorsal views around here-->